The author is a guitarist and bassist with over 35 years of experience as a musician.

-The legend of Eddie Van Halen is one of an innovator, an icon and, maybe, a genius.
+The legend of Eddie Van Halen is one of an innovator, an icon, and, maybe, a genius.
 The path of hard rock music would forever change because of his contributions to the guitar world.

-A Guitar Hero is Born
+A Guitar Hero Is Born

 Many still remember the confusion and total awe they felt the first time they heard Van Halen.
-On every track Eddie ripped impossible sounds from his guitar, and it sometimes seemed like he wasn’t even playing the same instrument as everyone else.
+On every track, Eddie ripped impossible sounds from his guitar, and it sometimes seemed like he wasn’t even playing the same instrument as everyone else.
 He had to be doing something different and rumors of hot-rodded amps and tricked-out guitars and effects pedals floated around the guitar community.

 It turned out some of it was true.
 Eddie did work tirelessly on his guitars and other gear to get the most out of them.

 But it was also true that Eddie was just plain better than everyone else.
 Inevitably guitarists around the world began to come to the same conclusion: The bar has been raised.
-It’s time to either quit and take up the saxophone, or get practicing that guitar.
+It’s time to either quit and take up the saxophone or get practicing that guitar.

 Thankfully, many young guitarists chose to follow his lead and kept on practicing.
-With Van Halen, the then 21-year-old Eddie Van Halen kicked off a guitar revolution, and for decades players have emulated his style.
+With Van Halen, the young Eddie Van Halen kicked off a guitar revolution, and for decades players have emulated his style.
 Some went on to expand on the template that Eddie had laid down, form their own bands and make their own history.

 The shred generation brought some of the greatest guitarists rock music has ever known to the forefront.
 Van Halen started it all.